kingaranjoroge/ai-future-directions/README.md

 # AI Future Directions Assignment

 ## Overview
-This repository contains the complete deliverables for the AI Future Directions assignment, covering theoretical analysis, practical implementation, a futuristic AI proposal, and a quantum simulation bonus.
+In this repository are complete deliverables for the AI Future Directions assignment, covering fields including theoretical analysis, practical implementation, a futuristic AI proposal, and a quantum simulation bonus.
 The work is organized into clearly structured Markdown files and executable code for easy review and reproducibility.

 ## File Structure
 - `Theoretical_Analysis.md` — Academic answers to theoretical questions and a smart city case study critique (Chunk 1)